Genomics

 UCLA Mail Code 173517

-Email: sequencing@mednet.ucla.edu
+Email: [email protected]

 Major Services

-• Long Read Sequencing/Oxford NANOPORE GridIONX5
+• Long Read Sequencing/Oxford Nanopore GridIONX5

 • Next Generation Sequencing

-• Library construction: one to three days
+• Library construction: 1-3 days

-• 10X Single Cell Sequencing:
+• Single Cell Multiomics

-• Library construction: one to three days
+• Library Construction: 2-3 days

-• Sequencing: three days to three weeks
+• Sequencing: 3 days – 3 weeks

-• DNA/RNA Isolation: one to two days
+• DNA/RNA Isolation: 1-2 days

 • Quality Control: same day or next day